 Taking time to do things that make you feel good can help you stay positive, and remain in the moment.

 6. Move your body.
 Exercise is essential for trying to conceive and for managing your mental health.
 If the weather prohibits outdoor exercising, try working out indoors instead.
 Working out at home is a great way to make sure that you're staying active even if there's snow on the ground outside.
 7. Try to get outside.

 If you can, get outside in the sun.
 Research shows that fresh air is beneficial for mental health and can help clear your mind.
 Even if it’s cold where you live, or the weather is less than ideal, going for a brief walk will help keep you feeling refreshed and energized while also giving you some space from conflicts or tensions arising at home.
 Take a moment to breathe in the fresh air and feel the sun on your face.

 8. Prioritizing getting enough sleep.
 Sleep is essential for your emotional and physical health, so it's important to prioritize getting enough sleep each night.
 If you're having trouble falling asleep or staying asleep, consider the following tips:

 Establish a regular bedtime routine.
 Go through your nightly ritual at the same time every evening before bed, whether it’s taking a bath or reading a book.
 This will help your body wind down and prepare for sleep.

 Try not to eat too many carbs late in the day; they can make it hard to fall asleep later on.
-Instead, opt for low-carb meals earlier in the day (like in our Dinner Plan).
+Instead, opt for low-carb meals earlier in the day.